SkylineCommunications/dataminer-docs/user-guide/Troubleshooting/Troubleshooting_Flowcharts/Troubleshooting_Process_Identification/Other_processes/Troubleshooting_SLHelper_exe.md

 ### Logging

 The process does not have a dedicated log file.
-However, since SLHelper gets started from SLNet, logging can be found in *SLHelperWrapper.txt*.
+However, since SLHelper is started by SLNet, logging can be found in *SLHelperWrapper.txt*.
 Depending on your use case, you can check the following additional log files:

 - *SLUIProvider.txt*: Check this log file to check for Visual Overview issues.
 Search for "Log:" and "visio" for relevant information.